Research Summary & Bio

 Selected Grants & Awards

-Institute of World Languages, UVa, Language Program Grant (2017)
+Institute of World Languages, UVa.
+Faculty Research Grant (2021)

-AHRC (Arts and Humanities Research Council, UK) and the University Nottingham, Travel and Research Grant (2016)
+AHRC (Arts and Humanities Research Council, UK) and the University Nottingham, Travel and Research Grant (2016 and 2017)